 - Small Bowl – 2.5 Cups

-The large bowl is great for all sorts of really big jobs, but do be aware that it’s total usable capacity will depend on what you’re processing.
-The main limitation is with processing liquids or semi-liquids. for example, while the total capacity of the largest bowl is 16 cups, the maximum amount of liquid you can process is 12 cups.
+The large bowl is great for all sorts of really big jobs, but do be aware that its total usable capacity will depend on what you’re processing.
+The main limitation is with processing liquids or semi-liquids.
+For example, while the total capacity of the largest bowl is 16 cups, the maximum amount of liquid you can process is 12 cups.

 The mini bowl is designed for processing very small quantities, for instance when you need to chop garlic or ginger or make bread crumbs for a recipe.
 It’s very small, but it has a deep, narrow design so you get more uniform results when mincing foods.